 Many of these descriptions are very similar to what my peers in each order have posted.
 That's not accidental; we mostly agree on terminology.
 Application to a particular candidate is what varies significantly based on our personal experience with that person.
 As far as I know, many of the details in the "other" bullet in each description are unique to me.

 I subscribe to the "equal/exceed the median of the recent additions to the order" for setting of the bar.
-(As the current most recent MoD, I invite you to come demonstrate where your prowess lines up.)
 If the bar isn't moving then "equal/exceed the median of the entire order at the time when each was recognized" should be equivalent.
 But I prefer the first since our collective knowledge and skill is improving over time and the bar should slowly move up to reflect that.

 - (I'm not a Sea Dragon and it is not a polling order.
-I have only made a few SD recommendations, ever.
 I think people are ready for a SD generally before they are ready for a FS.)

 - Prowess - Making an impact on the rapier field.
 An up and coming fighter with potential.